hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 3, 2025
-**Status**: ⚠️ **Operational with Critical Data Gaps**
+**Status**: ✅ **Fully Operational with Complete Data Coverage**

 The project's core infrastructure and analysis tools are fully implemented and functional.
-However, a comprehensive data audit has revealed critical gaps in advanced player tracking statistics, which impacts the accuracy of player archetypes and, consequently, the lineup recommendations.
+A comprehensive data audit and systematic debugging process has resolved all critical data gaps, resulting in excellent coverage of the 48 canonical metrics required for archetype analysis.

 ### What's Working ✅